The most asked questions here.

 Wendy’s second album,’happy to be me’ was released in 2008, following 18 months of National consultation.

-Murawina encouraged Wendy to go out into the mainstream Early Childhood space and share her songs… so, she did.
+Murawina encouraged Wendy to go into mainstream Early Childhood spaces and share her songs… so, she did.
 But she returned to Murawina every fortnight, in a volunteer capacity until its closure.
 Her volunteer work and giving back to families and Community has been extensive and ongoing over a thirty year period.

 Aunty Wendy’s Mob is still going strong and the songs are now embedded in the National Curriculum.
 For the past 25 years, Wendy’s been sharing her songs through an interactive, musical theatre performance in Early Childhood Centres and Schools.